deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

 When creating a new component, the floating-point precision should obey the [Floating-point precision of the model](../model/precision.md) section.
 In implementation, the component should

-- store parameters in the component precision, except those for input and output normalization;
+- store parameters in the component precision, except those for output normalization;
-- store normalization parameters in {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`;
+- store output normalization parameters in {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`;
-- after input normalization, cast the input tensor to the component precision; before output normalization, cast the output tensor to the {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`.
+- before input normalization, cast the input tensor to the component precision; before output normalization, cast the output tensor to the {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`.

 ## Register new arguments